monomere/rain/README.md

 ```

 **NB:**
-This runs arbitrary shell commands check the build.template.ninja file to ensure that there isn't any malicious commands being run.
+This runs arbitrary shell commands, so check the build.template.ninja file to ensure that there isn't any malicious commands being run.
 All that `gen.py` does is replace commands in backticks with the output of that command.
+(TODO: wording)

 ## Running